wk34u/firefox-bookmark-export/README.md

                         producing the HTML output files.
 This must be the full path to the file (unless it is in the current directory)
+  --cp-dir CP_DIR       Write a second copy the output files to the specified
+                        directory.
+Only applies to HTML and Markdown files.
+  --rm-prev             Remove previous output files in the output folder.
+                        Only applies to HTML and Markdown files.
 ```